ForstaLabs/forsta-message-vault/README.md

 ### Docker
     docker run -p4096:4096 forstalabs/message-vault

-Or to run a stack using docker-compose that includes redis for storage...
+Or to run a stack using docker-compose that includes postgres for storage:

     docker-compose up